Federal Pell Grant

 Teacher Education Assistance for College and Higher Education (TEACH) Grant

 This grant provides up to $4,000 per year to graduate and undergraduate students who intend to teach full-time as a highly qualified teacher in high-need subject areas for at least four years at schools that serve students from low-income families.
-Graduate students are eligible for up to $4,000 per year ($8,000 total).
-Undergraduate students may receive up to $16,000 for undergraduate study and/or up to $8,000 for graduate study.
+Graduate students may receive up to $8,000 for graduate study.
+Undergraduate students may receive up to $16,000 for undergraduate study.
 Part-time students are eligible, but the maximum grant will be reduced.
-Student apply for this grant by completing the FAFSA.
+Students apply for this grant by completing the FAFSA.

 Important Notice: If TEACH Grant recipients fail to complete the four-year teaching obligation, they must repay the grant with interest under the Federal Direct Loan program.